seraphinatarrant/embedding_bias/README.md

 # Repository for the paper _Intrinsic Bias Metrics Do Not Correlate with Application Bias_

 This contains all code and instructions for running.
-Links to data witheld for anonymity, but will be updated upon acceptance.

 ## Code